ailich/USF_dissertation_template/README.md

 ================
 Author: Alexander Ilich

+**NOTE: ETD has informed me that this is not yet fully compliant with ETD formatting guidelines.**

 # What is this repository for?

 This repository contains files to render Rmarkdown documents into a PDF that is (hopefully) consistent with the University of South Florida ETD thesis/dissertation formatting guidelines.
 A word document can also be rendered but it will not be ETD compliant and will not contain a title page, list of tables, or list of figures.